Highgate Recreation Reserve

-Highgate Recreation Reserve (known as RAMS Arena between 2014 and 2019 under naming rights) is an Australian rules football venue in the Melbourne suburb of Craigieburn.
-The name also refers to the wider public park in which the main oval is located.
+Highgate Recreation Reserve (also known as Highgate Reserve) is a multi-sports complex located in the Melbourne suburb of Craigieburn.
+The venue features two ovals primarily used for Australian rules football, while the name also refers to the wider public park in which the ovals are located.

-As of 2025, it is home to the Calder Cannons, which competes in the Talent League.
+The venue is home to the Calder Cannons, which competes in the Talent League.
 It has also been used as a secondary facility for the Coburg Football Club, which competes in the Victorian Football League (VFL).